dvtidefan17/CICD-Azure/README.md

-# CICD-Azure
+# CICD-Azure-VMSS
-Pipeline to deploy Azure VM's for a building an operational Check Point Managemewnt Server and Scale Set with a Nignx Web server as a target workload
+Pipeline to deploy Azure VM's for a building an operational Check Point Management Server and Scale Set with a Nignx Web server as a target workload.